HiteshYadav2616/House_Price_Prediction/README.md

 ## 📁 Dataset

-The dataset (`housing.csv`) contains 20,640 rows and 10 columns describing California housing districts from the 1990 census, including:
+The dataset (`housing (1).csv`) contains 20,640 rows and 10 columns describing California housing districts from the 1990 census, including:

 | Column | Description |
 |---|---|